About the acreage release

 You must provide reasons for nominating an area.
 This is crucial in frontier areas with limited infrastructure or social licence to operate.

-The minister considers a range of factors when selecting nominated areas for public consultation.
+The Joint Authority considers a range of factors when selecting nominated areas for release and for public consultation.
 These include:

 To be notified of upcoming consultations subscribe to the Australian Resources news.

-Consultation informs the Joint Authorities’ decision to release nominated areas.
+Consultation informs the Joint Authorities’ decision to release nominated areas and whether to offer permits.
 It also helps companies understand factors they may need to consider when applying for and working in an area.

 Planning your work bid